 SUPPORTbrokers

-All brokers are independent contractors who have been certified by The Arc.
-Certification involves a review of education, experience and references, as well as a criminal record check.
-Additionally, each broker must complete initial and ongoing training and follow a strict Code of Ethics.
-Individuals and families are asked to complete an evaluation at the conclusions of services.
+All SUPPORTbrokers are independent contractors who have been certified by The Arc.
+Certification involves a review of education, experience and references, as well as a criminal records check.
+Additionally, each broker must complete initial and ongoing training, and follow a strict Code of Ethics.
+Individuals and families are asked to complete an evaluation at the conclusion of services.

 Four Core Services